Cilla Black: The Lost Tapes

-Politics
+Political views

-Black was at one time a staunch supporter of the Conservative Party and publicly voiced her admiration for Margaret Thatcher, stating in 1993 that Thatcher had "put the 'great' back into Great Britain" during her 11 years as prime minister from 1979 until 1990—despite the widespread unpopularity of Thatcher and her government in Black's native Liverpool.
+Black was at one time a staunch supporter of the Conservative Party and publicly voiced her admiration for Margaret Thatcher, stating in 1993 that Thatcher had "put the 'great' back into Great Britain" during her 11 years as prime minister from 1979 until 1990, despite the widespread unpopularity of Thatcher and her government in Black's native Liverpool.
 Black attended fund raising events for the Conservative Party.
 In April 1992, she appeared on stage at a party rally and made prominent calls for the party's re-election under the leadership of Thatcher's successor John Major, who went on to win the election.
 However, in a 2004 interview with The Guardian, Black said that she was "apolitical".
 The Liverpool Echo also quoted her as saying, "As for the politics thing, I'm not a Conservative."

 In August 2014, Black was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Personal life

 Black married her manager, Bobby Willis, at Marylebone Town Hall in January 1969; they were married for 30 years until he died from cancer on 23 October 1999.
-They had three sons together: Robert (born 1970), Ben (born 1974), and Jack (born 1980).
-Their daughter Ellen (born 4 October 1975) lived for only two hours.
+They had three sons together: Robert, Ben and Jack.
+Their daughter Ellen lived for only two hours.